 The Boutique park is quite hidden, and mainly local workers were lounging about during my brief trip to the park.

-Inside the Reservoir Park, there is a walking track surrounding the main lake, a wooden bridge and a gazebo to add to the of the city park.
+Inside the Reservoir Park, there is a walking track surrounding the main lake, a wooden bridge and a gazebo to add to the city park.

-Not only that, there is plenty of shade to escape the hot weather in Kuching and to have rest from bustling city streets in the quiet.
+There is plenty of shade to escape the hot weather in Kuching and have rest from bustling city streets in the quiet.

-The Heroes Monument is a beautiful stroll in the outdoors and with very few people around to spoil the mood, and it gives you extra quiet time to marvel the featured monument.
+The Heroes Monument is a beautiful stroll in the outdoors with very few people around to spoil the mood, and it gives you extra quiet time to marvel at the featured monument.

-The main Memorial, which takes centre stage in the parklands, is in dedication to the brave soldiers of Sarawak who died defending the sovereignty of the country.
+The prominent Memorial, which takes centre stage in the parklands, is dedicated to the brave soldiers of Sarawak who died defending the country’s sovereignty.